What is vertical branding? What is horizontal branding?

 For example, GoPro made a rugged camera.
 Ruggedness is a subjective measure; it depends on the person whether they would define a rugged camera as a better camera.
 An action sports enthusiast will appreciate a tough GoPro, while a portrait photographer wouldn’t.
 That photographer might prefer the Nikon with the high ISO we talked about before.

-- Beats headphones having a bass-rich sound
+Beats headphones have a bass-rich sound.

-The vertical access, i.e. the y-axis, is the quality of the product which is generally the same as the cost.
-The horizontal axis, i.e. the x-axis, is for taste or preference.
-Some people may like something on one side, and other people may like something from the other side.
+The vertical access, i.e., the y-axis, is the objective scale, measures like price, horsepower, megapixels, etc. The horizontal axis, i.e., the x-axis, is for taste or preference.
+Some people may like something on the right side, and other people may want something from the left side.

 Not mutually exclusive